 Unintentionally, we may pass them on to those around us – leaking out our pain or fear in sarcasm, co-dependency, apathy, depression, anger, righteousness and a hundred other sideways retributions we engage in.
-We will pass them on to our children as anger, judgment, controlling-ness; just the way they were passed down to us.
+We will pass them on to our children as fear, anger, judgment, controlling-ness; just the way they were passed down to us.
 We will beat ourselves up with anxiety, self-judgment and never being good enough.
 You probably know men who have lived their whole lives like this or maybe you are a man like that.

 Many men wait until something happens – maybe someone has given you an ultimatum.
 Or maybe you have lashed out emotionally or physically against someone.
 Maybe you’ve considered or have attempted suicide.
 Maybe you’re sick of living what seems to have become a meaningless life.
 Maybe you have isolated yourself from friends and/or family.
 Or maybe you no longer know what you’re doing in your life or why.

 Maybe you’ve decided that the cost is too high to keep doing things the same way.
-Somehow, you’ve found yourself on this page, on this website.
+Somehow, you’ve found yourself reading this page, on this website.
 The message here is that there is hope; you can change things for yourself.
 You can reclaim those parts of yourself – passion for living, self-worth, connection, meaning, and mission – that seem to have fallen away.
 It is possible to heal your past and change your present.

 Different men want different things from counseling and there are many ways to get there.
 What all therapy has in common is that the client has to want things to be different.
-Change is usually not easy or comfortable.
+Change is not easy or comfortable.
 And what’s taken twenty, thirty or more years to put in place won’t be changed overnight.
 The therapeutic relationship is crucial; there needs to be a level of trust and openness between client and therapist.
 The client needs to be willing to look at those parts of his life that he least wants to examine.